retgits/trello-lambda/README.md

 * `/<stage>/trello/apikey`: The Trello API Key.
 * `/<stage>/trello/apptoken`: The Trello app token.
 * `/<stage>/trello/lists/main-done`: The ID of the Trello list from which to archive cards.
+* `/<stage>/trello/lists/main-today`: The ID of the Trello list to create a new Five Minute Journal card in.

 With the _`<stage>`_ variable, you can have different stack referencing different sets of API keys.
 Details on how to get the `appkey` and `apptoken` for Trello can be found in the [Trello API documentation](https://trello.readme.io/docs/get-started).